 IMSAR’s detect-and-avoid radar is designed with minimal size, weight, and power (SWaP) to fit on even small Unmanned Aerial Vehicles (UAVs) to allow UAVs and manned aircraft to share the same airspace safely.

-For more information about CCD and other products, contact us by e-mail at email@example.com or call IMSAR sales at 801.798.8440.
+For more information about DAA and other products, contact us at firstname.lastname@example.org or call IMSAR sales at 801.798.8440.